 (3) The number of equivalent domestic residences deemed to be in particular premises is ascertained by dividing the facility’s total bed capacity by 5 and, where the quotient is not a whole number, by increasing it to the next highest whole number.

 [Clause 12 inserted in Gazette 26 Jun 2015 p.
-2244.]
+2244; amended in Gazette 28 Jun 2016 p.
+2625.]

 13. Tariff K1 (general supply with residential tariff)